 On Monday 8 April 2019, London’s Ultra-Low Emission Zone (ULEZ) was started to cover central London.
-From 25 October 2021, this will be extended to within the North and South Circular Roads.
+From 25 October 2021, this was extended to within the North and South Circular Roads.

-From January 2020, Drivers within Birmingham of high polluting cars are set to pay £8 to travel into Birmingham.
-Birmingham City Council has faced pressure from the government to reduce pollution by setting up a clean air zone.
+From January 2020, drivers within Birmingham of high polluting vehicles pay £8 per day to travel into Birmingham city centre.
+Birmingham City Council has faced pressure from the government to reduce pollution by setting up a Clean Air Zone (CAZ), also called the Birmingham Low Emission Zone or Birmingham LEZ for short.

-But how will it work and how will it affect you?
+But how will the Birmingham LEZ work and how will it affect you?

 Proposals put forward are a penalty for vehicles with high nitrogen dioxide (NO2) emissions, so there wouldn’t be a congestion charge with a blanket tariff on everyone going into the zone.
 Paying would only apply to non-compliant vehicles – diesels manufactured before 2015 and petrol cars made before 2006.